uktrade/tamato/README.rst

     $ npm install
     $ npm run build

-Those using Mac m1 laptops may have problems with installing certain packages (e.g. psycopg2 and lxml) in this fashion.
-In this scenario you should try the following, substituting your own python version:
+Those using Mac m1 laptops may have problems installing certain packages (e.g. psycopg2 and lxml) via requirements-dev.txt.
+In this scenario you should run the following from a rosetta terminal (see `this article <https://www.courier.com/blog/tips-and-tricks-to-setup-your-apple-m1-for-development/>`_  ), substituting your own python version as appropriate:

 .. code:: sh